HarvardX and MITx: Two years of open online courses Fall 2012-Summer 2014

 In the first Open Praxis issue in 2018 we briefly report on some statistics and information about Open Praxis development.
 The report covers the period January 2013 - December 2017, with a special focus in volume 9, ...

-Match: distance education; higher education; MOOC; online learning
+Match: distance education; higher education; mooc; online learning

-Match: distance education; higher education; MOOC
+Match: higher education; mooc; online learning

-Match: distance education; higher education; MOOC
+Match: edx; higher education; mooc

 Socioeconomic status and MOOC enrollment: Enriching demographic information with external datasets